aptos-foundation/AIPs/aips/aip-x.md

 ### Protecting Against ZKP Bugs

 Recall that one of the goals of the prover service is to provide preliminary protection against bugs in the ZKP toolchain.
-To do this, we will enable a so-called **training wheels** mode for the first few months of Aptos Keyless deployment.
+To do this, we will enable a so-called **training wheels** mode for the first few months of the deployment.
 In this mode, the prover will have a **training wheels signing key**, and the validators will have knowledge of the corresponding **training wheels public key**.
-Validators will then refuse to accept any Aptos Keyless transaction unless the proof and statement have been signed under this PK.
+Validators will then refuse to accept any keyless transaction unless the proof and statement have been signed under this PK.

 ### Prover Behavior and Authentication Flow

 At a high level, the prover will have the following behavior.
 As configuration, it will take in a Groth16 prover key which encodes the relation $\mathcal{R}$, as well as the training wheels signing key.

 In the following, we refer to a **client**, which is assumed to be either a wallet app or a dApp.
 The client logic is implemented via our typescript SDK.
-The flow between the client, the OIDC Provider, and the Aptos Prover Service is shown in the diagram below.
+The flow between the client, the OIDC provider, and the prover service is shown in the diagram below.
 The client will interact with the prover service after receiving a signed JWT from the OIDC provider (step ❶ and ❷ below).
 It will send a request of the format $(\textbf{x}, \textbf{w})$ to the prover service, where $\textbf{x}$ and $\textbf{w}$ are as described above in $\mathcal{R}$ (step ❸).
 The prover service will then:
 1. Compute a Groth16 proof $\pi$ for $(\textbf{x}, \textbf{w})$
 2. Compute a **training wheels signature** $\sigma$ for the message $m = H(\textbf{x}) || \pi$
 3. Return $(\pi, \sigma)$ as the response (step ❹).

-Once the client has $\pi$ and $\sigma$, it may use these to authenticate transactions with respect to its Aptos Keyless account (step ❺).
+Once the client has $\pi$ and $\sigma$, it may use these to authenticate transactions for its keyless account (step ❺).

 ```mermaid
 sequenceDiagram